Nevers15/UlibkaRadugiTz_en/README.md

 <img src="https://i.imgur.com/3oORjch.png" alt="Excel"/>

-he complete solution with formulas is available in the Excel file in this repository.
+Complete solution with formulas is available in the Excel file in this repository.

 ### Task for Outlier Data Cleaning: